 Any absence not related to an institution-sponsored and/or institution-supported activity will be considered a personal activity.
-For personal activities to be excused, the expectation is that students will communicate with course faculty prior to the absence.
+For personal activities to be excused, students should communicate with course faculty prior to the absence.
 It is also the responsibility of the student to complete an excused absence form a minimum of two weeks prior to a scheduled activity or within one week upon return from an unscheduled activity.
 Forms for excused absence documentation may be obtained from the front desk or from the Office of Student Affairs.